hhenrichsen/sandbox-2025-lecture-notes/notes/01 - Priorities of a Startup.md

 _I mostly know about Lucid events, but feel free to slack me a day or two before class and I can get things added here._

-- Lucid Tech Talk - September 11th.
-Come and hear from alumni Andrew Peterson about how we deal with backwards compatibility at Lucid.
+- Lucid Tech Talk - September 11th @ 7PM in TMCB 1170.
+Come and hear from alumni
+  Andrew Peterson about how we deal with backwards compatibility at Lucid.
 There will be free food.
+- WiCS Opening Social - September 10th (tonight) @ 5:00PM in WSC 3290.

 <!-- vslide -->